risingwavelabs/risingwave-docs/versioned_docs/version-1.6/guides/ingest-from-postgres-cdc.md

 - Using a CDC tool and a message broker

-  You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.
+  You can use a CDC tool and then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.
 For more details, see the [Create source via event streaming systems](/ingest/ingest-from-cdc.md) topic.

 ## Set up PostgreSQL